DevExpress/devextreme-documentation/api-reference/50 Common/utils/excelExporter/exportDataGrid(options).md

 The following restrictions apply when users export **DataGrid**:

+- Only XLSX files are supported.
+- Excel limits the number of grouping levels to 7, while in the **DataGrid** it is unlimited.
+- Only visible columns are exported.
+See the [onExporting](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/#onExporting) option description for a workaround.
 - [Detail rows](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/masterDetail/) are not exported.
 - [Group rows](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Row/#rowType) are always exported in an expanded state and the [isExpanded](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Row/#isExpanded) option is ignored.
+- Modifications made in the [cell](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/#cellTemplate) and [row](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/#rowTemplate) templates are omitted.
+- [Data mapping](/Documentation/Guide/Data_Binding/Data_Layer/#Reading_Data/Data_Transformation/Item_Mapping) is ignored.
+Use [calculated columns](/api-reference/_hidden/GridBaseColumn/calculateCellValue.md '/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columns/#calculateCellValue') instead.

 [/note]